 Did you know there are different types of worship?
 When most people think of worship, they probably think about singing songs, in a church.
 This can be a great, life-giving experience but it’s not the only time or way you can worship God.

-In some cases, the types of worship we’re used to aren’t compatible with our daily lives or don’t suit our personality.
+In some cases, the types of worship we’re used to aren’t compatible with our daily lives.
 Plus, in the busyness of life, daily worship can sometimes fall by the wayside.

 What is worship?